 MOATED MANOR NATURE HIDE with MArch U5 (Kingston School of Art)

-Back in October 2019, Citizen Zoo teamed up with Kingston University’s MA Architectural Course and the Community Brain, to collaborate on a project to build a bird hide for Moated Manor, a small nature reserve which, lies over the road from the main Tolworth Court Farm site in Kingston.
+Back in October 2019, Citizen Zoo teamed up with Kingston University’s MA Architecture course and The Community Brain to collaborate on a project to build a bird hide for Moated Manor, a small nature reserve which lies over the road from the main Tolworth Court Farm site in Kingston.

-This formed an important project in the MA Architecture’s course, which allows for students to submit designs based on the specific brief and in keeping with the structure’s intended location.
-After some lengthy discussions, and with input from Citizen Zoo and the Community Brain, the students and the course leaders decided to combine the best components of different designs to form the bird hide which was built by 121 Collective in collaboration with the students.
+This formed an important project in the MA Architecture course, which allowed students to submit designs based on a specific brief in-keeping with the structure’s intended location.
+After some lengthy discussions and with input from both Citizen Zoo and The Community Brain, the students and the course leaders decided to combine the best components of different designs to form the bird hide.

-The final design consists of two circular rooms made from a timber structure and straw bale walls, with a wooden cladding and corrugated plastic roof to keep the rain out.
-As an inaccessible site to the public, Citizen Zoo intends to put the bird hide to good use for education and engagement trips, with sessions planned for Kingston Young Carers as part of our Curiosity project in the coming weeks.
-This forms an important part of our efforts to rewild people and connect them with their local wildlife.
+The final design, built by 121 Collective in collaboration with the students, consists of two circular rooms made from a timber structure.
+Straw bale walls with wooden cladding and a corrugated plastic roof help keep the rain out.
+As an inaccessible site to the public, Citizen Zoo intends to put the bird hide to good use for educational and engagement trips, with sessions planned for Kingston Young Carers as part of our Curiosity project in the coming weeks.
+The project plays a vital role in 121’s continued effort to rewild people and connect them with their local wildlife.